codyn-net/osx/README.md

 3. Build codyn.

    Run `scripts/build` to build codyn.
-The resulting files will be installed in `osx/install`.
+The resulting files will be installed in `osx/.install` and `osx/.install-mono`.

    This will compile codyn with the correct flags to make a universal dynamic library suitable for inclusion in an OS X framework.
+At the moment two versions of the codyn library will be built.
+The first is a universal binary linked against bundled dynamic libraries of glib, gobject etc. This library can be used when developing an application against codyn.
+The second library is built in `osx/.install-mono` and is only used in combination with the C# bindings (needed by rawc and the studio).
+This is needed currently because mono ships with its own version of glib/gobject and mono is only available in 32 bits at this moment.

+   When available, codyn-sharp and rawc are also built and installed in `osx/.install-mono` and will be bundled in the framework.

 4. Build the framework.